The Most Interesting Things in Vegas Are Happening off the Strip

 As Las Vegas casinos poured money into splashy restaurant openings from the splashiest chefs from all around the world, those chefs brought with them young and talented lieutenants who stuck around in Vegas to actually run the places.
 That is, until those young and talented lieutenants looked around, saw that they could actually afford to buy houses, put down roots, and open more inventive places on their own -- and the Las Vegas food moment began to take shape.

 What you have in Las Vegas today is a city defined by way more than just the Strip, with true sense of community to go with unique, vibrant neighborhoods, and a food and drink scene as dynamic as it is diverse.
-That’s why we chose Vegas as one of our 20 Best Places for a Big Trip in 2020.
+That’s why we chose Vegas as one of our 20 Places We're Dreaming About in 2020.
 Use the following three-day itinerary to lead you around -- if you’ve only ever done “Sin City,” get back to Vegas and see it in a totally new light.

 For dinner in the Art's District hit up Esther's Kitchen, Las Vegas native James Trees' Italian restaurant, which has become the go-to spot for the Las Vegas restaurant service community, and for good reason.
 Get homemade, “Strip-quality” pastas for less than half the price, and check out the patio and great cocktail menu.
 Then finish off your Art's District hang with a cocktail at Velveteen Rabbit, an eclectic cocktail bar walking distance from Esther's.
 Or go to the Caribbean kitchen and bar Jammyland and get a drink and some Jamaican patties or their 24-hour jerk wings.
 Or see what show the local theatre company at Majestic Repertory is putting on that week.